-My most recent trip was a wonderful trip to Tallinn, the capital city of Estonia.
+My most recent trip was a wonderful trip to Tallinn, the capital city of Estonia (with the Tallinn card).
 The city really does feel like you’re walking around a fairytale, with towers in the mediaeval wall.
 Tallinn makes a perfect city break and the old town is a UNESCO World Heritage site.

 If you are visiting Tallinn, I recommend at least four days or more.
 There is a lot to do in the city, and the main attractions are walkable or accessible by public transport.
 Take a good pair of comfortable trainers or walking boots.
 Most of the streets in the old town are cobbled – and in my experience difficult to walk through in high heels!